By early 2024, the sales team was promising things the system couldn't deliver.

 Creating a package by group?
 The system checks if another package of the same type already exists in the same period and warns you before saving: "Conflict detected: a Meeting Rooms package already exists for the Marketing group from 04/01 to 06/30."

 We called this instructive WYSIWYG: What You See Is What You Get, but with superpowers.
+How else do you patch the patchwork?

 A strategic decision: Brazilian Portuguese as the operational language